 South Africa has a growing number of women winemakers.
-I discovered four American-born women winemakers, who relocated to South Africa, making wine.
+I discovered four American-born women winemakers who relocated to South Africa to make wine.
 A couple of these women are self-taught.
 This tasting featured several of these notable women in the industry.

-Another women winemaker making her mark on the South African wine scene is Andrea Mullineux.
+Another woman winemaker making her mark on the South African wine scene is Andrea Mullineux.
 Originally from San Francisco, Andrea studied Viticulture and Oenology at UC Davis.
-She met her husband Chris in France and moved to South Africa.
-I tasted two wines from Mullineux and both displayed wonderful subtle qualities.
-First, Kloof Street Chenin Blanc 2015 and most impressive, the 2015 Syrah, a balanced wine reflecting an old-world style, barrel fermented and aged 12 months in older oak.
+She met her husband, Chris, in France and moved to South Africa.
+I tasted two wines from Mullineux, and both displayed wonderful subtle qualities.
+First, Kloof Street Chenin Blanc 2015 and, most impressive, the 2015 Syrah, a balanced wine reflecting an old-world style, barrel fermented and aged 12 months in older oak.

 Wines of South Africa

-The African Wild Dog roams the South African terroir and many of the wines from Painted Wolf ingratiate that terroir by utilizing dry farm and organic methods of growing their grapes.
-The wines are adorned with a beautifully abstracted rendering of the Painted Wolf on each label.
-On this occasion, I sampled their 2016 Chenin Blanc, The Den, Swartland, a very drinkable bright and light wine.
+The African Wild Dog roams the South African terroir, and many of the wines from Painted Wolf ingratiate that terroir by utilizing dry farm and organic methods of growing their grapes.
+The wines are adorned with a beautifully abstract rendering of the Painted Wolf on each label.
+On this occasion, I sampled their 2016 Chenin Blanc, The Den, Swartland, a very drinkable bright, and light wine.